 Cataracts – Surgery is generally the best option.
 The surgical procedure removes the clouding and the cause of double vision.
 Complications include infection, pain, and possibly continued blurred or double vision, but prompt treatment can resolve them.

-Treatments for binocular double vision
+Treatments for double binocular vision

-Depending on the cause, treatments for binocular vision vary, but include:
+Depending on the cause, treatments for binocular vision vary but include:

 - Use glasses.